“In the south suburbs, at the Elephant, is best to lodge.”

 Middleton died in 1627, outliving his fellow dramatist by 11 years.
 He’s buried in St Mary’s Churchyard, just a stone’s throw from the site of the Newington Butts theatre and now, of-course, home to the Castle Centre.

-Elephant and Castle cemented its reputation for theatre and entertainment in the early twentieth century (when it became known as the ‘Piccadilly of the South’) and today it is still home to several music venues and the Southwark Playhouse theatre.
+Elephant and Castle cemented its reputation for theatre and entertainment in the early twentieth century (when it became known as the ‘Piccadilly of the South’) and today it is still home to several music venues and both the Southwark Playhouse and the Blue Elephant Theatre.